 Although classes held on campus follow day and evening hours, clinical times vary widely.
 Flexibility in employment and personal commitment schedules is necessary due to the clinical requirement of the program.
 Clinical placements are based on clinical affiliate availability.
 Clinical times may overlap day and evening schedules.
-Examples of clinical times that may be assigned included 10:00 a.m. to 10:00 p.m. or 1:00 p.m. regardless of day or evening track.
+Examples of clinical times that may be assigned included 10:00 a.m. to 10:00 p.m. or 1:00 p.m. to 11:00 p.m. regardless of day or evening track.